 Roles and Responsibilities

 Within the Libraries, decisions about the preservation of digital materials flow from this Framework and are implemented based on available human, financial and technical resources.
-The decisions are made by library faculty and staff in consultation with UofSC information policies put forward by the University’s Chief Data Officer and others in the Division of Information Technology (DoIT).
-Specific roles and responsibilities for Libraries administration, faculty, and staff are outlined in the policy document, Roles and Responsibilities.
+The decisions are made by library faculty and staff in consultation with USC information policies put forward by the University’s Chief Data Officer and others in the Division of Information Technology (DoIT).
+Specific roles and responsibilities for Libraries administration, faculty, and staff are outlined in the policy document, Roles and Responsibilities, Appendix E.

 By actively implementing this Framework, faculty and staff of the Libraries position themselves to participate in the development of digital preservation standards within our professional communities at a national and international level, ensuring that the Libraries remains abreast of evolving practices.

-This Framework will be reviewed every third year in January by members of the Digital Preservation Team.
-The policies and procedures will be reviewed on an annual basis, each January.
-The next Framework review will occur January 2023.
+This Framework will be reviewed every third year in July by members of the Digital Preservation Team.
+The policies and procedures will be reviewed on an annual basis, each July.
+The next Framework review will occur in July 2026.